 Top Mango Producing Countries

 The number 1 mango producing country in the world is India.
-Production here reached 18 million metric tons in 2013, approximately 50% of the global mango supply.
-The principal mango producing state here are: Andhra Pradesh, Bihar, Gujarat, Karnataka, Maharashtra, and Orissa (although many other Indian states also cultivate mangoes).
+Production here reaches over 18 million tonnes, which is approximately 50% of the global mango supply.
+The principal mango producing states in India are Andhra Pradesh, Bihar, Gujarat, Karnataka, Maharashtra, and Orissa, although many other Indian states also cultivate mangoes.
 In total, India has about 2,309,000 acres dedicated to mango farming.

-The second largest mango producer is China with 4.45 million metric tons of mango.
+The second largest mango producer is China with 4.77 million tonnes of mango.
+These figures include the mangoes produced in Taiwan.
 Significant commercial production began here during the 1960’s, although mango has been grown in China for centuries.
 Most of the mango crops can be found in the southern regions, where temperatures are warmer.
 Major importers of mangoes from China include Russia, Japan, and South Korea.

-Thailand is the third largest mango producer in the world.
-In 2013, this country cultivated 3.14 million metric tons of mango.
-It has about 753,671 acres dedicated to mango production.
+Thailand is the third largest mango producer in the world, with 3.4 million tonnes produced in 2016.
+Thailand has about 753,671 acres dedicated to mango production.
 Thailand processes and exports this fruit, including in the following presentations: fresh, frozen, canned, and dried.
 The majority of fresh mangoes, however, are sold in domestic markets.
 Only about 2% of the fresh fruit is exported to South Korea, China, Japan, Malaysia, and Singapore.
 Mango sales total over $50 million.